srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 {1,0,0,0,0,0,0,0,0,0}
 ```

-a value of "1" as
+a target value of "1" would be expressed as

 ```
 {0,1,0,0,0,0,0,0,0,0}
 ```

-and a value of "9" as
+and a target value of "9" would be expressed as

 ```
 {0,0,0,0,0,0,0,0,0,9}